-- All Teams and Competitors must register with MSVR for all rounds or enter individual meetings.
+- a) All Teams and Competitors must register with MSVR for all rounds or enter individual meetings.
 Priority will be given to registered entries. - b) Riders must hold an International or National licence issued by the ACU. - c) Overseas Riders (inc. Ireland) must be in possession of an International Licence or a Natiional licence and have "start permission" from their FMN to include personal accident insurance and repatriation insurance.
-MCRCB will not be held responsible for repatriation. - d) Riders must be 16 years of age or over. - e) Riders competing in the National Superstock 600 championship may not compete in this class without first withdrawing from Superstock 600 for the remainder of the season.
+MCRCB will not be held responsible for repatriation. - d) Riders must be 16 years of age or over.

-f) British Supersport Cup
+e) British Supersport Cup

-The British Supersport Cup has been devised to provide a transition series for those progressing from the Ducati Cup, Junior Superstock, Junior Supersport etc. This is principally achieved by having a reduced number of points scoring events.
+The British Supersport Cup has been devised to provide a transition series for those progressing from feeder championships.
+This is principally achieved by having a reduced number of points scoring events.

 There is no difference in the technical specification and technical regulations between the Supersport Cup and Supersport Championship.
 Participation in the Supersport Cup in respect of Supersport Cup classification is defined as follows:

-- No entry to the Supersport Cup will accepted after 1 April 2023. - Supersport Cup entry is seasonal. - Prior to 1 April 2023 teams/riders must declare the eight events that they will participate in and score Supersport Cup points. - The points scoring event consists of two points scoring races. - MSVR will issue the definitive Supersport Cup entry list together with each riders nominated points scoring events.

-- Once the declaration is made it is locked in and cannot be changed, with ONE exception: - Only in the event of a rider being declared unfit at a BSB test or race event only - if the period of being unfit extends to their next declared points scoring round, the rider may apply to declare a substitute event. - Technical reasons will not be accepted. - Participation in an event is defined as the first exit from pit lane in the first official practice session at an event. - In the event of a race or races within an event being postponed or cancelled, affected riders will be authorized to apply to declare a substitute points scoring race or races. - Riders eligible for the Supersport Cup may take part in all Supersport Championship rounds, the non Supersport Cup points scoring rounds will be considered as wild card entries, at all events riders will be eligible to score regular Supersport Championship points as set out in 1.7.2.1 (a) and (b). - The Supersport Cup points allocation is set out in 1.7.2.1 (a).
+- No entry to the Supersport Cup will accepted after 1 April 2024. - Supersport Cup entry is seasonal. - Prior to 1 April 2024 teams/riders must declare the eight UK events that they will participate in and score Supersport Cup points.
+(The Navarra Round is not part of the Supersport Cup). - The points scoring event consists of two points scoring races. - MSVR will issue the definitive Supersport Cup entry list together with each riders nominated points scoring events. - Once the declaration is made it is locked in and cannot be changed, with ONE exception: - Only in the event of a rider being declared unfit at a BSB test or race event only - if the period of being unfit extends to their next declared points scoring round, the rider may apply to declare a substitute event. - Technical reasons will not be accepted. - Participation in an event is defined as the first exit from pit lane in the first official practice session at an event. - In the event of a race or races within an event being postponed or cancelled, affected riders will be authorized to apply to declare a substitute points scoring race or races. - Riders eligible for the Supersport Cup may take part in all Supersport Championship rounds (including Navarra), the non Supersport Cup points scoring rounds will be considered as wild card entries, at all events riders will be eligible to score regular Supersport Championship points as set out in 1.7.2.1 (a) and (b). - The Supersport Cup points allocation is set out in 1.7.2.1 (a).